Expertium/expertium.github.io/RedditBot.md

 15 generations with a population of 1500 is enough to get good results in my case.

 So how accurate is my hand-made classifier?
 It achieves 65.7% accuracy on the entire dataset.
+Remember this figure, we'll need it a few thousand words later.

 ## Part Three: Machine Learning Terminology